-Even with the predictions of the calamity of climate change, it is worth celebrating the month of March which commemorates some of the most significant environment days including Day of Action for Rivers, Solar Appreciation Day, International Day of Forests, World Planting Day, and World Water Day.
-The Uganda Water and Environment Week in March is also a significant intervention that gives room for pause to ponder the best actions to make a positive change for our planet.
-As forests and wetlands continue to get degraded, so does the quality of human life as the natural reservoirs and source of water get degenerated.
+Even with the predictions of the calamity of climate change, it is worth celebrating the month of March which commemorates some of the most significant environmental days including Day of Action for Rivers, Solar Appreciation Day, International Day of Forests, World Planting Day, and World Water Day.
+The Uganda Water and Environment Week in March is also a significant intervention that gives room for a pause to ponder the best actions to make a positive change for our planet.
+As forests and wetlands continue to get degraded, so does the quality of human life as the natural reservoirs and sources of water get degenerated.

-This project is funded by the European Union under their Action on restoration and conservation, which is a response to the impacts of increased populations on the environment, natural resources, and improving the livelihoods of the refugee host communities in the regions of the mid-Albertine Rift and Northern Uganda.
+This project is funded by the European Union under their Action on restoration and conservation, which is a response to the impacts of increased populations on the environment, and natural resources, and improving the livelihoods of the refugee host communities in the regions of the mid-Albertine Rift and Northern Uganda.
 UBF identified and verified sites for restoration and activities to create sustainable systems of restoration and land management are underway.
-Many tree nurseries in the areas of operation were in dire need of revamping and thus capacity building to assist the operators to upscale and enhance production and quality of the tree seedlings to aid in restoration and economic development has been done.
+Many tree nurseries in the areas of operation were in dire need of revamping and thus capacity building to assist the operators to upscale and enhancing production and quality of the tree seedlings to aid in the restoration and economic development has been done.
 Alice Zabib owns a tree nursery in Wolo Village, Odravu Sub County Yumbe District.
 This project is empowering her and has enabled her to provide better for her family and serve the community and the environment.

 The challenge of marketing is being tackled by expanding their network to other districts to have them buy tree seedlings.
-She has gone as far as Arua, Koboko and Moyo Districts to market the tree nursery to different communities in the hope of making more money and improving the livelihoods of women and environment.
+She has gone as far as Arua, Koboko, and Moyo Districts to market the tree nursery to different communities in the hope of making more money and improving the livelihoods of women and the environment.
 She noted that “the mentality of the people has to change as people are not exposed.”

-(Lyons and Gartner, 2017) These environment significant days are symbiotic as the two, forests and water are major life resources that life on earth cannot survive without.
+Lyons and Gartner, 2017) These environment-significant days are symbiotic as the two, forests and water are major life resources that life on earth cannot survive without.

-As part of the Uganda Water and Environment Week 2022, UBF urges everyone to play their part by financing, and committed long-term involvement to improve the environment sector.
-To achieve one of the objectives of the UWEWK 2022, exploring opportunities for enhancing financing of water, environment, and climate change programmes, some of the most hard-hit communities like the refugee hosting districts must be a priority.
+As part of the Uganda Water and Environment Week 2022, UBF urges everyone to play their part by financing and committing long-term involvement to improve the environment sector.
+To achieve one of the objectives of the UWEWK 2022, exploring opportunities for enhancing financing of water, environment, and climate change programs, some of the most hard-hit communities like the refugee hosting districts must be a priority.
 The theme this year “Water and Environment for Peace and Socio-Economic Transformation of Uganda” reiterates the message that conservation and economic development are not mutually exclusive and must be promoted at the same level for any impactful progress to be made in both areas.